 But you will receive power when the Holy Spirit comes on you; and you will be my witnesses in Jerusalem, and in all Judea and Samaria and to the ends of the earth.

-We become witnesses to what he has done in our lives.
-We talk about it with those around us, and we carry out the Great Comission…even if we don’t know that’s what it’s called.
+Followers of Jesus become witnesses to what he has done in our lives.
+We talk about it with those around us, and we carry out the Great Commission … even if we don’t know that’s what it’s called.
 That is what followers of Christ do, even if they don’t call it by name.

-So, while there is some real concern about people’s familiarity with Scripture, the good news about the Great Commission is that the people of God, Jesus’ church, by his grace and power, are still carrying out the command.
+So, in spite of the very real concern about people’s familiarity with Scripture, the good news about the Great Commission is that the people of God, Jesus’ church, by his grace and power, are still carrying out the command.